Quantum simulation of particle creation in curved space-time: Introduction

-In this paper, we present an experimental set-up (see Fig \ref{fig:setup}) suitable for black hole simulations which exhibits HR.
+In this paper, we present an experimental set-up (see Fig~\ref{fig:setup}) with features resembling both analogues of a black hole~\cite{jacobson1998event, nation2009analogue,schutzhold2005hawking,rousseaux2008observation, Weinfurtner2011, nguyen2015acoustic,elazar2012all,philbin2008fiber,marino2008acoustic,belgiorno2010hawking,Steinhauer2016observation} and of an expanding universe~\cite{fedichev2003gibbons, fischer2004quantum, eckel2018rapidly, fey2018ion, wittemer2019particle} and discuss particle creation in this system.
 We investigate the 1-dimensional propagation of surface acoustic waves (SAWs) on a piezoelectric p-type semiconducting substrate with an inhomogeneous 2-dimensional electron gas (2DEG)~\cite{simon1996coupling,Rahman2006,Shao2015}.
 These systems have been widely used, e.g. to probe quantum effects in 2DEGs~\cite{Efros1990}, as well as for electron transport~\cite{McNeil2011,Hermelin2011}.
 SAWs have also been proposed as a quantum computation platform~\cite{barnes2000quantum} and for quantum simulations~\cite{Gustafsson2014}.
-An attached gate allows for a controlled spatial modulation of the 2DEG density \cite{sze2008semiconductor}.
-Similar to Unruh's proposal \cite{unruh1981experimental}, this introduces a space-dependent modulation of the SAW speed, which is a direct route for the formation of the apparent horizon.
-An observer moving along the SAWs will experience the presence of an apparent horizon at the border between subsonic and supersonic propagation.
-A possible implementation of a moving detector using dynamic quantum dots (DQDs) is also discussed.
+An attached gate allows for a controlled spatial modulation of the 2DEG density~\cite{sze2008semiconductor}.
+Similar to Unruh's proposal~\cite{unruh1981experimental}, this introduces a space-dependent modulation of the SAW speed.
+For an observer moving along the SAWs the substrate corresponds to a flowing medium carrying excitations.
+In the rest frame of the moving observer the SAW propagation will be described by an effective metric giving rise to \ahorizon~for SAWs at the crossover between subsonic and supersonic propagation.
+This indicates particle creation in form of piezoelectric phonons.
+A possible implementation of a moving particle detector using dynamic quantum dots (DQDs) is also discussed.

 This paper is organized as follows.
-In Section 2 we demonstrate the existence of a horizon for a moving observer due to a modulation of the speed of sound in a piezoelectric substrate, and describe how such a modulation can be achieved using a biasing gate.
-Section 3 presents an estimate for the Hawking temperature based on realistic experimental parameters and discusses possible avenues to increase the radiation's temperature.
-Section 4 describes a possible measurement set-up to detect such radiation and in Section 5 we present our concluding remarks.
+In Sec~\ref{sec:blocks} we demonstrate the existence of \ahorizon~present for a moving observer due to a modulation of the speed of sound in a piezoelectric substrate, and describe how such a modulation can be achieved using a biased gate.
+In Sec~\ref{sec:res} we describe a measurement set-up using dynamic quantum dots and argue that they equilibrate to a non-thermal state when in contact with a zero-temperature phonon bath.
+This is attributed to particle creation in form of piezoelectric phonons.
+In Sec~\ref{sec:conc} we present concluding remarks.